beyond88/woo-free-product-sample/readme.txt

 Yes, it will work with any standard WordPress theme.

+= Does it work whole store? =

+Yes, it will work for whole store.

+= Does it work work for individual product? =

+Yes, it will work for individual product.

+= Can it set sample for every single products? =

+Yes, it can set sample price for every single product.

 == Installation ==

 This section describes how to install the plugin and get it working.